PoE and a Non-PoE switch

 What is PoE?

 PoE stands for Power over Ethernet.
 It is a technology through which network cables carry electrical power.
-Usually, any device requires a network connection and power connection both to function after installation.
+Usually, any device requires a network connection and power connection to function after installation.
 But if the device is PoE-compatible, there is no need for a separate electrical contact as the single cable can provide electrical power and data connection.

 The primary objective is to reduce the total number of wires in a setup.
 This feature is essential in VoIP phones, network cameras, and wireless access points.